Semecarpus australiensis

-Semecarpus australiensis, commonly known as the tar tree, native cashew, marking nut, or cedar plum, is a species of tree in the cashew, sumac and mango family Anacardiaceae, native to parts of Melanesia and northern Australia.
+Semecarpus australiensis, commonly known as the tar tree, native cashew, marking nut, or cedar plum, is a species of tree in the cashew and mango family Anacardiaceae, native to parts of Melanesia and northern Australia.
 Contact with the plant can cause serious allergic reactions, a common characteristic of this family.

 Description

 The tar tree is a large rainforest tree up to 40 m in height.
 The trunk is generally straight and cylindrical, and marked with numerous oval-shaped lenticels arranged in more or less vertical lines.
 When cut or damaged the trunk and branches produce a tar-like exudate which turns black on exposure to the air.

 The leaves are up to 30 cm long by wide 12 cm with prominent pale yellow veins.
 They are dark green and glabrous on the upper surface and chalky blue-green (glaucous) underneath.